solaranamnesis/Karl-Christoph-Vogt/Les Prétendus Organismes des Météorites/full-text-english.md

 ## Explanation of the Figures

-_[Figure 1.](https://cdn.solaranamnesis.com/KarlVogt/Fig1.png)_ – Cross-section of a live coral branch (_Seriatopora caliendrum_ Ehrbg.): _a_, longitudinal channel of the main branch. – _b_, _c_, _d_, cells cut at different heights. – _e_, burgeoning channel.
+_[Figure 1.](https://cdn.solaranamnesis.com/KarlVogt/Fig1.png)_ – Cross-section of a live coral branch (_Seriatopora caliendrum_ Ehrenberg): _a_, longitudinal channel of the main branch. – _b_, _c_, _d_, cells cut at different heights. – _e_, burgeoning channel.
 On the tips, we see two arrangements of crystals, in plumes and in meshes.
 Gross.
 100 diameters.

 _[Figure 1a.](https://cdn.solaranamnesis.com/KarlVogt/Fig1.png)_ – Grouping of the crystals in meshes with edges.
 Gross.
 500.